![]() |

 Caution: the choice of the indir parameter (less the optional stripped prefix) determines the later root name of the archive's content.

-If the infile parameter is specified, this file is prepended in front of the ZIP archive, otherwise the file returned by info nameofexecutable (i.e., the executable file of the running process) is used.
-If the password parameter is not empty, an obfuscated version of that password (see zipfs mkkey) is placed between the image and ZIP chunks of the output file and the contents of the ZIP chunk are protected with that password.
+If the infile parameter is specified, this file is prepended in front of the ZIP archive, otherwise the file returned by info nameofexecutable (i.e., the executable file of the running process, typically wish or tclsh) is used.
+If the password parameter is not the empty string, an obfuscated version of that password (see zipfs mkkey) is placed between the image and ZIP chunks of the output file and the contents of the ZIP chunk are protected with that password.
 If the starting image has a ZIP archive already attached to it, it is removed from the copy in outfile before the new ZIP archive is added.
 If there is a file, main.tcl, in the root directory of the resulting archive and the image file that the archive is attached to is a tclsh (or wish) instance (true by default, but depends on your configuration), then the resulting image is an executable that will source the script in that main.tcl after mounting the ZIP archive, and will exit once that script has been executed.
-Caution: highly experimental, not usable on Android, only partially tested on Linux and Windows.
+Note: tclsh and wish can be built using either dynamic binding or static binding of the core implementation libraries.
+With a dynamic binding, the base application Tcl_Library contents are attached to the libtcl and libtk shared library, respectively.
+With a static binding, the Tcl_Library contents, etc., are attached to the application, tclsh or wish.
+When using mkimg with a statically built tclsh, it is the user's responsibility to preserve the attached archive by first extracting it to a temporary location, and then add whatever additional files desired, before creating and attaching the new archive to the new application.